 Web Application Firewall Definition

-A Web Application Firewall or WAF provides security for online services from malicious Internet traffic.
+A Web Application Firewall or WAF provides web application security for online services from malicious Internet traffic.
 WAFs detect and filter out threats such as OWASP Top 10 which could degrade, compromise or bring down online applications.

 What Are Web Application Firewalls?